Win New Business!

 Can a plan reduce promised benefits?

-Defined benefit plans may change the rate at which you earn future benefits but cannot reduce the amount of benefits you have already accumulated.
+Answer: Defined benefit plans may change the rate at which you earn future benefits but cannot reduce the number of benefits you have already accumulated.
 For example, a plan that accrues benefits at the rate of $5 a month for years of service through 2016 may be amended to provide that for years of service beginning in 2017 benefits will be credited at the rate of $4 per month.
 Plans that make a significant reduction in the rate at which benefits accumulate must provide you with written notice generally at least 45 days before the change goes into effect.

 Also, in most situations, if a company terminates a defined benefit plan that does not have enough funding to pay all of the promised benefits, the Pension Benefit Guaranty Corporation (PBGC) will pay plan participants and beneficiaries some retirement benefits, but possibly less than the level of benefits promised.
 (For more information, see the PBGC’s Website at pbgc.gov.)